designing a new home - 7 mistakes to avoid

 6. Not considering outside space

 If you’re designing a new home for Australia, particularly for the Gold Coast or other warmer climate area, your outdoor space is likely to be used quite frequently.
 Outdoor living spaces that integrate with indoor living spaces are becoming more popular because they encourage great air flow and make a home feel spacious.
 Remember to include shaded areas as well as sun-drenched areas so you can take advantage of the space all year round.
+When considering the design of your outdoor living space, it’s essential to pay attention to details that enhance comfort and relaxation.
+Incorporating elements like comfortable seating, lush greenery, and perhaps even a tranquil water feature can elevate the ambiance.

 7. Privacy problems